Menu

 Stamp Duty And Land Tax Rates Guide

 Stamp Duty Land Tax applies to property sales in England, Wales and Northern Ireland.
 In Scotland, this tax was dissolved in April 2015 and replaced with the Land and Buildings Transaction Tax (LBTT).
 It’s essentially the same thing.
-However, in Scotland, the rate bands differ from the rest of the UK.
+However, the rate bands in Scotland differ from the rest of the UK.

 What’s the rate difference?